gbv/dbinfo/README.md

 Restart is required after changes.

 The script `/etc/dbinfo/diagram.r` is used to generate diagrams.
-It can be adjusted locally, so updates to this script must be applied manually.
+It can be adjusted locally, so updates to this script must be applied manually!

+## Database Statistics

-Statistics are stored in `/etc/dbinfo/stats` in a CSV file for each database.
+Database statistics are stored in `/etc/dbinfo/stats` (or in another directory specified in configuration) in a CSV file for each database.
 This directory should be backed up to retain history data.
+Statistics is updated daily via cronjob in `/etc/cron.daily/dbinfo`.

 ## Logging

-Log files are located at `/var/log/dbinfo/`.
+Log files are located at `/var/log/dbinfo/`:

+* `error.log`
+* `access.log`
+* `mkstat.log`

 # CHANGES

-see debian/changelog
+See debian/changelog

 # SEE ALSO